-Now that the Galaxy S10+ has been out for several months, it's received some big updates and some bigger discounts.
-So while the Note 10+ is easily the best smartphone Samsung sells today, is it the right phone for you to buy?
+Now that the Galaxy S10+ has been out for over a year, it's received some big updates and some bigger discounts.
+So while the Note 10+ is the newer phone of the two, is it the right phone for you to buy?
+We have the details you need.

 What's the difference between the Note 10+ and S10+?